ratsakatika/camera-traps/README.md

 ## 🙏 Acknowledgements

-I would like to extend my sincere thanks to <a href="https://www.cst.cam.ac.uk/people/sk818" target="_blank">Professor Srinivasan Keshav</a> and <a href="https://www.researchgate.net/profile/Ruben-Iosif" target="_blank">Dr Ruben Iosif</a> for their invaluable insights and expertise while developing this software.
+I would like to thank <a href="https://www.cst.cam.ac.uk/people/sk818" target="_blank">Professor Srinivasan Keshav</a> and <a href="https://www.researchgate.net/profile/Ruben-Iosif" target="_blank">Dr Ruben Iosif</a> for their invaluable insights and expertise while developing this software.
 I would also like to thank Fundația Conservation Carpathia's Wildlife and Rapid Intervention Team, who hosted me in Romania, deployed the camera traps, and provided valuable feedback during the system's development.

 This software was built as part of the UKRI-funded [Artificial Intelligence for Environmental Risk](https://ai4er-cdt.esc.cam.ac.uk/) Centre for Doctoral Training programme at the University of Cambridge.